Saksham03/Elemental/README.md

 I showed it to someone without context and they immediately went 'Oh!
 It is Ember from Elemental!'.
 I was just happy about the fact that it was recognizable to others :)

 ## An Experiment
 I was trying to get a volumetric flame-looking appearance around the face and the top part of Ember's head to match the look from the movie.
 However, the scaled geometry and weird mesh shape kept coming in my way.
 I was trying to use **FBM-interbed 3D Worley Noise** to drive the alpha channel for the final color.
 I used backface culling to keep the effect from covering Ember's face.
 The final output didn't look that appealing to me, but I did not want to throw it away.
-Hence I added a checkbox on the UI called _Render Outer Flame_ that is unchecked by default.
+Hence I added a checkbox on the UI called _Show Outer Flame_ that is unchecked by default.
 If a user was to check it, they would see something like this:
 ![](captures/experimental.gif)